dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 herd: if everybody else does these tests we should also integrate them in our interviewing process.

+That is not to say that these tests are absolute however.
+Good companies gauze the quality of work you did within that hour.
+Your rationale, approach and problem solving is interesting to them even if you do not manage to solve the problem.
+There are however companies that either have a very rigid or very unpolished hiring approach: for those companies, solving the problem is top priority, no matter the approach.
+If you miss the mark, even by a few minutes, you fail.

 ## You Will Learn the Domain

 It is suggested on and off that by working in a company, one will "*learn the